Scott Radnitz

 About

-His most recent book Revealing Schemes: The Politics of Conspiracy in Russia and the Post-Soviet Region came out with Oxford University Press in 2021.
+His book Revealing Schemes: The Politics of Conspiracy in Russia and the Post-Soviet Region came out with Oxford University Press in 2021.
 It investigates why politicians in the region promote conspiratorial claims and what effects that has.

-His first book, Weapons of the Wealthy: Predatory Regimes and Elite-Led Protests in Central Asia, was published by Cornell University Press in 2010.
-Articles have appeared in journals including Comparative PoliticsComparative Political StudiesBritish Journal of Political Science, Journal of DemocracyPolitical Geography, Political Communication, and Post-Soviet Affairs.
-Policy commentary has appeared in Foreign PolicyThe National InterestThe Guardian, Slate, and the Monkey Cage/Washington Post blog.
+Radnitz’s first book, Weapons of the Wealthy: Predatory Regimes and Elite-Led Protests in Central Asia, was published by Cornell University Press in 2010.
+He has published articles in journals including Comparative Politics, Comparative Political StudiesInternational Studies Quarterly, British Journal of Political Science, Journal of DemocracyPolitical Geography, Political Communication, and Post-Soviet Affairs.
+Policy commentary has appeared in Foreign Affairs, Foreign Policy, The National Interest, The Guardian, Slate, and the Monkey Cage/Washington Post.

-He is an associate editor of Communist and Post-Communist Studies, a faculty member at UW’s Center for an Informed Public, and a member of the Program on New Approaches to Research and Security (PONARS) in Eurasia.
+Radnitz is a faculty member at UW’s Center for an Informed Public and a member of the Program on New Approaches to Research and Security (PONARS) in Eurasia.
+For the 2022-23 academic year, he was a Jean Monnet Fellow at the Robert Schuman Centre for Advanced Studies, part of the European University Institute in Florence, Italy.

-He teaches the following courses: States, Markets, and Societies; Contemporary Central Asian Politics; Post-Soviet Security; Interdisciplinary Survey of Eurasia; Failed States; Research Design and Methods; and Social Movements and Revolutions.
+Radnitz teaches the following courses: States, Markets, and Societies; Contemporary Central Asian Politics; Post-Soviet Security; Interdisciplinary Survey of Eurasia; Failed States; Research Design and Methods; and Social Movements and Revolutions.

 Education